LMCF-IMG/Morphology_Yeast_Mitochondria/README.md

 In DIC images, occasional dead cells are observed, potentially impacting the analysis.
 These cells appear as darker objects (**Fig. 6**).
 In fluorescence images, similar objects mimic the original cells but with reduced intensity and lacking recognized mitochondria.
 Deep learning-based segmentation and global thresholding both fail to detect these shapes due to lack of training or intensity below the threshold.
 As a result, images containing dead cells are excluded from the analysis.

+### A newly retrained model and data

+According to reviewer's comment and proposal the original MitoSegNet model was also retrained using another set of data: The new model (MitoS_yeast_CB) was trained to detect mitochondria of wild-type and fission mutant dnm1(delta) from noisy background (dead cells, unlabelled cells exhibiting autofluorescence and artificial spots on background).
+Both the model and image examples can be found [here](https://owncloud.cesnet.cz/index.php/s/cnDFxKV5wVLLTt5?path=%2FMitoS_yeast_CB_model_and_corresponding_images).

 ### Images

 Fig. 1: **Fluorescence images** of mitochondria (WILD Control/WILD Treated):